 Contemporary film studies is a diverse, interdisciplinary field that incorporates a variety of approaches to the analysis of film and film culture.
 Our Film Studies MA builds on the research strengths of our distinguished staff to offer modules that examine a wide range of cinema styles and approaches to studying film.

 We have designed this course for students who want to deepen their knowledge of the world’s cinemas and explore the very latest approaches to studying them.
-You will participate in a number of research activities, including a programme of lectures by nationally and internationally distinguished scholars, international conferences, twice-weekly 35mm cinematheque screenings, a focused graduate training programme, and a student-organised work-in-progress conference in May.
+You will participate in a number of research activities, including a programme of lectures by nationally and internationally distinguished scholars, international conferences, twice-weekly 35mm cinematheque screenings, a focused graduate training course, and a student-organised work-in-progress conference in May.

 We assess the majority of our modules through coursework essays (normally 5,000 words) and occasionally exams.
 For your dissertation, you will write a 4,000-word critical survey and a 15,000-word essay.